-Our work protects a landscape in lower British Columbia that not only supplies diversity southward to the United States but is a lifeline for wide-ranging species from mountain caribou and moose to grizzly bears and fishers.
+Our work protects a landscape in British Columbia that not only supplies diversity southward to the United States but is a lifeline for wide-ranging species from mountain caribou and moose to grizzly bears and fishers.

 Diverse ecosystems, rich wildlife

 Southern British Columbia encompasses distinct ecosystems, ranging from mountains to deserts to rainforest.
-Traveling across BC takes you from the open pine forests on the east side of the Coast Range, through very dry pocket deserts and grasslands of the Okanagan and Similkameen valleys, to wetter Columbia Mountains and interior rainforest.
+Traveling across B.C. takes you from the open pine forests on the east side of the Coast Range, through very dry pocket deserts and grasslands of the Okanagan and Similkameen valleys, to wetter Columbia Mountains and interior rainforest.
 Crossing west of the Columbia River headwaters leads you to the westernmost range of the Rockies in the rainshadow of the Columbia and Purcell mountains.

 Inland Temperate Rainforest

-For years our work has focused on the Inland Temperate Rainforest, stretching from the headwaters of the Fraser and Columbia Rivers to the northern extremes of Washington, Idaho, and Montana.
+The Inland Temperate Rainforest, stretching from the headwaters of the Fraser and Columbia Rivers to the northern extremes of Washington, Idaho, and Montana.
 This rainforest is the only place on earth where temperate rainforests are found so far inland from the sea.

-Windward of the BC Rockies, weather systems from the Pacific Ocean collide with the Columbia Mountains to create lush interior forests, habitat for many unique plants and animals.
+Windward of the B.C.
+Rockies, weather systems from the Pacific Ocean collide with the Columbia Mountains to create lush interior forests, habitat for many unique plants and animals.
 Mountain caribou are one of hundreds of species of wildlife that rely on the Inland Temperate Rainforest, its deep snows, lichen-draped old growth trees, and bounteous lakes and rivers.

 Thanks to the efforts of Conservation Northwest and other collaborators in the Mountain Caribou Project, in 2009 millions of hectares of inland temperate rainforest habitat were protected for endangered mountain caribou.
-The Southern Selkirks mountain caribou herd ranges down over the border of the Selkirk Mountains in northeastern Washington State.
+The Southern Selkirks mountain caribou herd ranges down over the border of the Selkirk Mountains in northeastern Washington state.